dwadden/dygiepp/README.md

 # DyGIE++

+Implements the model described in the paper [Entity, Relation, and Event Extraction with Contextualized Span Representations](https://www.semanticscholar.org/paper/Entity%2C-Relation%2C-and-Event-Extraction-with-Span-Wadden-Wennberg/fac2368c2ec81ef82fd168d49a0def2f8d1ec7d8).

 **This branch**: This branch used to be `master`.
 It is now outdated and does not work with new versions of AllenNLP.
 I recommend you use the `master` branch instead.
 No more updates will be made to this branch.

-Implements the model described in the paper [Entity, Relation, and Event Extraction with Contextualized Span Representations](https://www.semanticscholar.org/paper/Entity%2C-Relation%2C-and-Event-Extraction-with-Span-Wadden-Wennberg/fac2368c2ec81ef82fd168d49a0def2f8d1ec7d8).

-This repository is under construction and we're in the process of adding support for more datasets.

 ## Table of Contents
 - [Dependencies](#dependencies)